lstamaria/lstamaria.github.io/_posts/2019-06-19-statistical-learning-general-equation.md

 A general equation of statistical learning involves four elements (Witten et al., 2013).

-- Response (Y): what want to predict quantitatively.
+- Response ($Y$): what want to predict quantitatively.
 It is also called as a target feature.
-- Predictor (X): what we use to estimate a response.
+- Predictor ($X$): what we use to estimate a response.
 It is also called as a descriptive feature.
-- Function (f): a systematic information that predictor provides to response.
+- Function ($f$): a systematic information that predictor provides to response.
 It is fixed but unknown.
 - Error ($\epsilon$): element that refers to random error independent of predictor.

 ![](/assets/image/20190619/response_predictor.png)